-This one is an older and very popular compound model as well, still available to purchase.
-The Quad 400 is a compound bow that has been an all-time favorite, very versatile all -around.
+This one is an older and trendy compound model as well, still available to purchase.
+The Quad 400 is a compound bow that has been an all-time favorite, very versatile all-around.
 It has been completely redesigned with improved materials and added features to maintain its favorite status among hunters.
-It has been designed with speed and accuracy in delivering the bolt.
+It has the speed and accuracy in delivering the bolt.

 One notable innovation in the Quad 400 is the lightweight gas-assist composite stock, never seen before.
 It also comes with a cocking device attachment, integrated with the crossbow.

-It comes in a package which includes the Quad 400 crossbow, quick detach quiver, and three 22-inch arrows.
+It comes in a package that includes the Quad 400 crossbow, quick detach quiver, and three 22-inch arrows.

 - 345-feet-per-second firing velocity